Looking for one of the best resorts in Mexico? Welcome to the Nizuc Resort and Spa.

 I have a thing or three for Mexico.
 I love the food, the people and let’s face it: God was pretty inspired when it created it as it really is quite pleasant to the eye.
 Very pleasant indeed.
 We have ventured further inland before and fell madly in love with Campeche and its collection of luxury boutique hotels but this time around, I wanted to see the sea – and enjoy a fabulous girls ‘very very long weekend’ (read 6 days) with my BFF Trudi.

-To get to Nizuc, I flew American Airlines from London to Cancun, with a stopover in Miami (and you can read the review here).
-Trudi flew from Auckland to Cancun, via Houston with United (it is a relatively new flight) and we landed within 30 mins of each other.
+To get to Nizuc Resort and Spa, I flew American Airlines from London to Cancun, with a stopover in Miami (and you can read the review here).
+Trudi flew from Auckland to Cancun, via Houston with United and we landed within 30 mins of each other.
 My journey was around 13 hours whilst hers was around 17, but the flight Gods really had our backs and it really was meant to be.
 Worth noting that our return flight times also coincided brilliantly.

 I am not using the word Cancun ‘a lot’ – because if I close my eyes, Cancun is not the place I would like to go to.
 And Nizuc is located probably 15 minutes from the edge of Cancun – and it is wonderful.
 So getting there is very easy as it has great air connections and the transfer to the hotel is very quick.
-I promise I will not disappoint you.
+I promise I will not disappoint you and anyone who searches for luxury resorts in Cancun will probably not find this place (which is good news).

 In terms of layout, there is a central area, where you will find the reception, beach and pool and the main restaurants.
 Next to it, you will find the villas and suites, also as low-rise buildings.
 And further away, you will find 4 larger blocks with a mix of room types, and with a butler on call.
 You can walk there or be driven by buggy (a service that worked very well throughout our stay).